 Bean has an extensive line of organic shower curtains.
 They give you options from hemp, cotton, or linen.
 The organic cotton shower curtain is available in grey, unbleached, and hydrogen peroxide-whitened shades.
 The linen shower curtain comes in six colors and is made with non-toxic materials.

 Bean sews its hemp shower curtains with hemp fabric woven in Romania.
 They process the fiber using an old European method that avoids the addition of harsh chemicals.
+Similar to the others in our list of best eco-friendly shower curtains, you won't need a plastic liner with these due to the fabric weave made to naturally repel water.

 Bean is big on local manufacturing, manufacturing almost all their products in the USA.
 A family-run factory in the USA produces their shower curtains.